mtelahun/todo-rs/README.md

 # ToDo-rs
-A rust backend for a simple ToDo application written in Rust using a Clean Architecture and CQRS.
+A backend for a simple ToDo application written in Rust using a Clean Architecture, CQRS and Axum.